datavetaren/prologcoin/README.md

 ### Does it work?

-I'm still thinking g on whether there's some hole in the above design.
+I'm still thinking on whether there's some hole in the above design.
 It feels correct, but I may have made a fundamental design error, so it'll take some time to digest these thoughts.
 However, I'll start working on some basic primitives.
 The first step is to incorporate the